Kacpron123/First-Project/README.md

 # First-Projects
-There are mine first projects ever created,
+They are my first projects ever created,
 I drop them here as a reminder